Orange County Divorce Counsel When You Need It Most

-The Staff at Red Hill Family law are highly experienced, trained in all aspects of family law and completely committed to your success as your divorce attorney
+The Staff at Red Hill Family law are highly experienced, trained in all aspects of family law and completely committed to your success as your separation or dissolution law firm

 We are here to provide you with peace of mind and do everything we can to protect you, your children and your property.

 "Change is the law of life.
 And those who look only to the past or present are certain to miss the future."

 The United States has the highest divorce rate of all the major countries in the world, with a rate of almost 5 divorces per 1000 people.

 Although the State of California stopped keeping specific records on divorce statistics years ago, extrapolating data from various legal sources indicates that approximately 160,000 divorce proceedings are processed in California every year.